Exporting to a TMX File

 var expression2 = new AtomicExpression(fieldName2, AtomicExpression.Operator.Contains);

-The actual filter object that is returned to the export function is based on the ComposedExpression class, which combines expression1 and expression2 with an OR operator, and finally returns the complete filter expression.
+The final filter object uses the ComposedExpression class, which combines expression1 and expression2 with an OR operator and returns the complete filter expression.

 var filter = new ComposedExpression(expression1, ComposedExpression.Operator.Or, expression2);